DataDog/dd-sdk-android/docs/rum_collection.md

     }
     ```

-2. Initialize the library with your application context and your [Datadog client token][4].
+2. Initialize the library with your application context, [tracking consent][9], and [Datadog client token][4].
 For security reasons, you must use a client token: you cannot use [Datadog API keys][5] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
 For more information about setting up a client token, see the [client token documentation][4].
 You also need to provide an Application ID (see our [RUM Getting Started page][3]).

     {{< tabs >}}
     {{% tab "US" %}}